 Moving on to my love for anime.
 I guess my liking of anime could be predicted in a certain way.
-I'm someone who needs to have addictions in order to enjoy life; in my case these addictions are storytelling, -reading and watching, shortly, the media that provide me with them; books, tv, music and since about seven years anime too :).
+I'm someone who needs to have addictions in order to enjoy life; in my case these addictions are storytelling, -reading and watching, shortly, the media that provide me with them; books, tv, music, games and anime.
 Some series are primarily good because of the plot or the humor, others because of the character chemistry, passing on certain ideas or creating a particular atmosphere.
 Some series give me the satisfaction of emotional or intellectual challenges, but they are not necessairy to enjoy a show.

 Things I really enjoy in anime are:

 - A good plot, preferably with a lot of movement and progression.

 - An entertaining or interesting composition of themes in the series and some kind of deeper meaning that causes intellectual or emotional identification.